qutip/qutip/doc/guide/dynamics/dynamics-time.rst

     def H1_coeff(t):
         return 9 * np.exp(-(t / 5.) ** 2)

 In this case, the return value depends only on time.
-However it is possible to add optional arguments to the call, see **Insert link to arguments***.
+However it is possible to add optional arguments to the call, see `Using arguments`_.
 Having specified our coefficient function, we can now specify the Hamiltonian in list format and call the solver (in this case :func:`qutip.mesolve`)

 .. plot::